IS CBD OIL LEGAL?

 Shortly after this, the War on Drugs started to change everything.
 During the Nixon administration in 1971, the size and presence of federal drug control agencies increased at a rapid rate, along with laws and punishments for breaking them.

-The complexity surrounding the legality of CBD has continued to increase as individual states have begun passing legislation to legalize various forms of marijuana while it remains illegal at the federal level.
+The complexity surrounding the legality of CBD sourced from marijuana plants has continued to increase as individual states have begun passing legislation to legalize various forms of marijuana while it remains illegal at the federal level.

 Starting with election day 2012 in Colorado and Washington, voters began to decriminalize and legalize the possession and purchase of marijuana in various forms.